longndt/react-course/lesson0-typescript/readme.md

 ## Overview

+**Time Required**: 2-3 hours
+**Difficulty**: Beginner to Intermediate
+**Status**: 📚 Optional but Recommended

 This course teaches **React with TypeScript**.
 Before starting Lesson 1, you should be comfortable with TypeScript fundamentals.
 This lesson provides a quick review of essential TypeScript concepts you'll use throughout the course.

-**Time Required:** 2-3 hours
-**Difficulty:** Beginner to Intermediate
-**Status:** 📚 Optional but Recommended

 ---

 ## Learning Objectives

-By the end of this lesson, you will be able to:
+After completing this lesson, you will be able to:

 - ✅ Use type annotations and type inference effectively
 - ✅ Define interfaces and type aliases for object shapes